BoazRonZohar/StarsClusterCMD/README.md

 Aperture photometry with per–star radius based on FWHM.

-Cross–matching between B and G detections.
+Cross–matching between B and V detections.

 Extraction of calibration stars from the APASS catalog and magnitude calibration.